By Paul Lundgren

 The Twin Ports Music and Arts Collective, commonly referred to as “the MAC,” was created as a performance and gallery space, funded by donations and the proceeds from benefit concerts featuring Duluth bands.

-The first performances at the MAC were during the 2004 Homegrown, with no fewer than 16 bands playing there over two nights.
+The first performances at the MAC were during the 2004 Homegrown, with 16 bands playing there over two nights.
 A memorable show by the Black-eyed Snakes included a crew of men dressed as Denfeld High School basketball players taking the stage to shake maracas and tambourines with the band.

 The sixth annual Homegrown would be the last one organized by Lunt.
 It was also the first year the number of bands decreased, with a roster of 74 acts, down three from the previous year.
 Lunt lost about $3,000 on the festival, which was approximately the total cost of paying bands at the time.